Chinese tourist in France becomes first to die in Europe of coronavirus

 U.S. President Donald Trump thanked “beautiful” Cambodia for taking the castaway cruise ship in a rare message to a nation that has often been at odds with Washington.

-The United States has imposed some of the toughest curbs on travelers from China, going beyond WHO recommendations and offending Beijing.
+The United States has imposed some of the toughest curbs on travellers from China, going beyond WHO recommendations and offending Beijing.

 In Hong Kong, which has seen months of anti-Beijing protests, hundreds marched on Saturday to demand full closure of the border with mainland China and to oppose plans to turn some buildings into quarantine hubs.

-The sickness, now officially labeled Covid-19, has killed around 2% of those infected.
+The sickness, now officially labelled Covid-19, has killed around 2% of those infected.
 Cases have spread faster than other respiratory viruses this century.

 A senior Chinese official sought to project optimism.